SeedSigner/seedsigner-os/README.md

   docker container list --all
   ```

-Run ```SS_ARGS="--help" docker-compose up``` to see the possible build options you can pass in via the SS_ARGS env variable.
+Run ```SS_ARGS="--help" docker compose up``` to see the possible build options you can pass in via the SS_ARGS env variable.

 ### Image Location and Naming

-By default, the docker-compose.yml is configured to create a container volume to the images directory in the repo.
+By default, the docker compose.yml is configured to create a container volume to the images directory in the repo.
 This is where all the image files are written out after the container completes building the OS from source.
 The images are named following this convension:

 `seedsigner_os.<app_repo_branch>.<board_config>.img`